Zipcoder/reveal-slides.tcus/md/collections-iterator,collection.md

 -
 ## Collection Interface
 ### `int size()`
-* Returns the number of elements in the Collection
+* Returns the number of elements in the `Collection`.

 ```java
 public void demo() {